stndn/merpati/weather-etl/README.md

 ## Additional information

-Open-Meteo is an open-source weather API and offers free access for non-commercial use.
+[Open-Meteo][url-open-meteo] is an open-source weather API and offers free access for non-commercial use.

 <!-- Links -->